Gastrointestinal intraepithelial neoplasia

-Gastrointestinal intraepithelial neoplasia (GIN or GIIN) is also known as gastrointestinal dysplasia.
+Gastrointestinal intraepithelial neoplasia is also known as gastrointestinal dysplasia.
 Gastrointestinal dysplasia refers to abnormal growth of the epithelial tissue lining the gastrointestinal tract including the esophagus, stomach, and colon.
-Pancreatic, biliary, and rectal Intraepithelial Neoplasia are discussed separately.
+Pancreatic, biliary, and rectal intraepithelial neoplasia are discussed separately.
 The regions of abnormal growth are confined by the basement membrane adjacent to the epithelial tissue and are thought to represent pre-cancerous lesions.

 In the GI tract, tumor progression is thought to occur in a series of steps.
 It begins with normal tissue and long-term inflammation causes the cells to undergo atrophy, metaplasia, dysplasia, and finally, becomes an adenoma or carcinoma.
 Given this progression, these lesions represent a potentially cancerous growths and an important opportunity to prevent gastrointestinal cancer.

 Epidemiology

 Cancers of the GI tract (esophageal, gastric, and colorectal) are on the rise.
 Over the last 30 years there has been an increase in incidence of adenocarcinoma of the esophagus, gastroesophageal junction, and gastric cardia.
 Gastric cancer is the fourth most common malignant tumor and third most common cause of cancer related death.
 When gastric cancer is caught early, the five year survival rate is estimated to be around 90%.
 However when diagnosed at an advanced stage, survival falls to less than 30%.
 Colorectal cancer has demonstrated an increasing incidence in younger populations with the US lifetime risk estimated to be about 4%.
 Colorectal cancer is the second most common cause of cancer related deaths with the highest burden found in Australia, New Zealand, Europe, and North America.